AnnaKiri/gym-crm-system/trainer-workload-service/README.md

 2. Response
    1. 200 OK

-In addition, when requesting the number of training hours from any of the trainers in a particular month, the microservice retrieves this data from the database and returns it to the requester.
+In addition, when requesting the number of summary hours from any of the trainers in a particular month, the microservice retrieves this data from the database and returns it to the requester.
 Service should calculate as in-memory saved structure (in memory DB) trainer's monthly summary of the provided trainings.

 The model should be the follow;